All About the Wise Men

 The History behind the Three Kings/Wise Men/Magi in the Christmas Story

-They were certainly men of great learning.
-The word Magi comes from the greek word 'magos' (where the english word 'magic' comes from).
-Magos itself comes from the old Persian word 'Magupati'.
+The word used to describe the Wise Men in the original Greek in Matthew is 'Magos', 'Magus' in Latin, or 'Magi' in English ('magi' is where the english word 'magic' comes from).
+Magos/Magus comes from the old Persian word 'Μάγος' or 'Magupati' (chief of the Magi).
 This was the title given to priests in a sect of the ancient Persian religions such as Zoroastrianism.
-Today we'd called them astrologers.
-Back then astronomy and astrology were part of the same overall studies (and 'science') and went hand in hand with each other.
+Today we'd call them something like astrologers.
+However, in those times astronomy and astrology were part of the same overall studies (and 'science') and went hand in hand with each other.
 The magi would have followed the patterns of the stars religiously.
+They were certainly men of great learning in all sorts of topics.
 They would have also probably been very rich and held high esteem in their own society and by people who weren't from their country or religion.

 Legends are told about them and they have been given names.
 This is how they are often described: